pawelrapacz/daterem-console/README.md

 Of course this option applies to one time reminders only.

 ### Additional reminders
-You can create reminders that will additionally remind you week and two days before specifed date, when listing * indicates whether additional remindin is on.
-To create such one use `-b` option:
+You can create reminders that will additionally remind you week and two days before specifed date, when listing * indicates whether additional reminding is on.
+To create such reminder use `-b` option:
 <pre><code>daterem -b --new 01.01 "some awesome title" "some awesome description"</code></pre>

 <pre>